remirror/remirror/.changeset/bright-forks-perform.md

 '@remirror/extension-link': patch
 ---

-fix(ext-link): unable to edit links

-When href equals text content there is no reason why a link should not be editable.
+When href equals text content, treat the link as an auto link (if enabled)